jmvbxx/terraform/README.md

-# terraform
+# Simple Terraform examples

-A few terraform projects
+A few different infrastructure examples that are confirmed working on 0.11.7.